MaverickSatyam/task-github-user-lookup-88d4c/README.md

 # GitHub User Creation Date Checker

-This is a single-page web application built with Bootstrap 5 that allows users to fetch the GitHub account creation date for a given username.
-By default, it displays the creation date for the 'google' GitHub account.
+This is a single-page web application built with Bootstrap 5 that allows users to fetch the GitHub account creation date and age for a given username.

 ## Features

 *   **Fetch GitHub User Data:** Retrieves the `created_at` date for any valid GitHub username.
+*   **Display Account Age:** Calculates and displays the account's age in whole years alongside the creation date.
+*   **ARIA Live Alerts:** Provides real-time announcements for screen readers when a lookup starts, succeeds, or fails, enhancing accessibility.
+*   **Persistent Username:** Caches the last successfully looked-up username in `localStorage` and automatically populates the input field on subsequent visits.
-*   **Default Username:** Automatically fetches data for 'google' on page load.
+*   **Default Username:** Automatically fetches data for the 'google' GitHub account if no cached username is found or if the input is empty.
 *   **Date Formatting:** Displays the creation date in `YYYY-MM-DD UTC` format.
 *   **Error Handling:** Provides user-friendly messages for invalid usernames or API issues.
 *   **Responsive Design:** Styled with Bootstrap 5 for a clean and responsive user interface.